ic3-software/ic3-docker/RUN_ADVANCED.md

 ## ic3software/iccube

+This page is describing how to run this Docker for a production usage.
+For a trial/evaluation usage, please refer to this [page](README.md).

 ### Installation Folder

 Within the Docker container, icCube is being installed in the `/opt/icCube` folder and is running